 On streaming music from my iPhone I found that the best sound quality came from the bass boost feature.
 As I have normal hearing I found the receiver produced a bit too much top end and so the bass boost seemed to equalize this for me and produced a richer sound.
 I could hear clearly on the phone when communicating with friends and family through the hearing aid.
-You do still have to hold the phone near your mouth to utilise the microphone but if you wanted you can purchase a remote microphone which allows you to be completely hands free.
+You do still have to hold the phone near your mouth to utilise the microphone but if you wanted you can purchase a remote microphone, like the Resound Multi Mic, which allows you to be completely hands free.

 Hearing Aid Features